 Michael has been working in child care marketing for 11 years.
-He’s the CEO of No Joke Marketing, and has worked with hundreds of American child care providers to help build their promotional efforts.
-As he sees it, all the bumps and bruises of 2020 have made child care marketing more and more important for the sector.
+He’s the CEO of No Joke Marketing, and has worked with hundreds of early educatorsto help build their promotional efforts, and boost their occupancy numbers.
+As he sees it, all the stresses of the past few years have made child care marketing more and more important for the sector.

-In this article, we’ll explore some of the best tips for child care marketing in 2021.
-I’ll look at how you can get a clear picture of the perfect future customer for your child care center — and then we’ll talk about the most effective ways to reach them.
+In this article, we’ll explore some of the best tips for child care marketing.
+I’ll look at how you can get a clear picture of the perfect future customer for your setting, and then we’ll talk about the most effective ways to reach them.

 But first, let’s start with that cynical question: Why bother with marketing?